 What Is the Punishment for Vandalism in California?

-While vandalism might seem like a minor charge for a fun prank or a simple mistake, the penalties can be steeper than what you might think.
-Ultimately, it depends on how much damage your vandalism did, and the court often scales your punishment to the extent of your crime.
+While vandalism might seem like a minor charge for a fun prank or a simple mistake, the penalties can be steeper than you might think.
+Ultimately, it depends on how much damage your vandalism did, as the court often scales your punishment to the extent of your crime.

 In general, misdemeanor vandalism consists of property damage worth less than $400.
 For a misdemeanor vandalism offense, you could be facing up to a year in prison and a fine of up to $1,000.
 Not to mention the impact on your life that having a vandalism charge on your criminal record could make.